-I am the Postdoctoral Researcher in Data Interpretation and Public Engagement with the Alexandria Archive and Open Context, where I am one of two postdocs working on open access “data stories,” narratives and tutorials backed by deeper layers of open and reproducible analytic and visualization code, as well as primary research data.
+Most recently, I have been the Postdoctoral Researcher in Data Interpretation and Public Engagement with the Alexandria Archive and Open Context, where I was one of two postdocs working on open access “data stories,” narratives and tutorials backed by deeper layers of open and reproducible analytic and visualization code, as well as primary research data.
 The Digital Data Stories Project, a three-year initiative funded by the Mellon Foundation, seeks to widen and diversify community engagement with cultural heritage data, providing much-needed scaffolding to guide professionals, students, and lifelong learners in thoughtful engagement with research data.

 I completed my doctorate in archaeology at the University of York (United Kingdom) in 2020 under the supervision of Dr Sara Perry.
 While at York I was an HRC Doctoral Fellow, and a member of several external projects, including the VR strand of the EMOTIVE Project, the visualization team at the Neolithic site of Çatalhöyük, and the heritage team on the Co-Production Networks for Community Heritage in Tanzania Project (CONCH).
 In addition to my education at York, I completed a Graduate Certificate in Maya Studies at the University of Central Florida, a Certification in Cultural Heritage Law at the University of Geneva, my MA at the University of Leicester, where my research was in GIS and predictive modeling, and my BGS at Texas Christian University, where I focused on Maya archaeology.